augustash/ddev-drupal/README.md

 If installed, collection/core will be automatically created.
 Collection/core is aliased to 'search'.

-Add below code to [client-code].settings.local.php(example file), and settings.local.php.
+Verify the below code has been adding to the site settings.local.php.
 Create/assign server/index names and configuration overrides accordingly.
 Our setups are usually an index of global and server of local.

 ```
 /**